jamborpal/Flatmates/README.md

 |8.|As a flatmate, I want to know when my flatmates are home, so that I know if I am home alone.|

 Non functional requirements:
-Markup: *The app should support the follwing languages: English and Hungarian.
+ Markup : *The app should support the follwing languages: English and Hungarian.
           *The app should support devices from SDK version from API level 27.